anhtu-pham/AMBA-Interfaces/README.md

 # AMBA_Interfaces

-Goal: design hardware architectures for APB and AHB interfaces.
+Goal: Design digital hardware architectures for APB and AHB interfaces with SystemVerilog.